Museum of Municipal Collections in the Zeughaus

-The Museum of Municipal Collections in the Zeughaus is an interdisciplinary exhibition building in Wittenberg that presents objects from archaeology and urban history, as well as natural history and ethnology.
+The Museum of Municipal Collections in the Zeughaus (german: Museum der städtischen Sammlungen im Zeughaus) is an interdisciplinary exhibition building in Wittenberg that presents objects from archaeology and urban history, as well as natural history and ethnology.
 The director of the museum is Andreas Wurda.

 The armoury

 The former armoury („Zeughaus“) at Juristenstraße 16a, located on Arsenalplatz, is a listed building in the old town of Wittenberg.
 The registration number as a Wittenberg monument is 094 35933.
 The house was built in 1855 as a coach house (artillery carriage house) and has served both military and civilian purposes since then.
 In 2016/17, a general renovation was carried out and the historic façade facing Arsenalplatz was restored.

 Exhibition

 From 2015 to 2018, modern exhibition rooms with a combined area of more than 1500 square metres were created in several stages on three floors in the historic armoury.

 On 21 December 2018, the museum was opened with lectures by Reiner Haseloff, Torsten Zugehör and Nils Seethaler.